Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Results and Discussion

-Besides the significant effect of $\overline{T}$ and light, which could also be deduced from the raw data shown in Fig.~\ref{fig:raw_data_all}, the ANOVA reveals an additional interaction between the factors.
-This means that the effect of temperature on $c_1$ depends on the state of light irradiation.
-Interestingly, the results in Fig.~\ref{fig:pareto_chart_significant_values} also indicate that $\Phi$ has neither an effect on the transformed rate, $\Xi$, itself, nor does it participate in any significant interaction (see also Fig.~\ref{fig:main_effects_oxs}).
-This is a surprising result, considering that increasing $\Phi$ generally leads to an increase in \Fetwpc content which in turn is expected to mainly boost the autocatalytic pathway.
-This result also indicates that the observed lack of influence of $\Phi$ on the dissolution mechanisms during the X-ray absorption spectroscopy measurements~\citep{LAUSCH2024b} is representative for longer reaction times and seems unaffected by the presence of an autocatalytic pathway.
-This may be due to an effect size too small to detect with the current method, or it could be due to the hematite interstitials blocking access to the magnetite core.
-In the latter case, there could still be an influence of the ferrous ions on the dissolution process once the hematite shell has been dissolved (see Sec.~\ref{subsec:temp_and_light_influence}).
-However, the influence of the increased reaction rate of the spinel-type magnetite would be suppressed, leading to smaller differences between different values of $\Phi$.
-Since it is known~\citep{BUCHHEISER2023,LAUSCH2024b} that $\Tilde{d}$ is a function of $\Phi$ and a slight dependency has been detected also in the presented set of experiments (Fig.~\ref{fig:oxs_diameter}), the potential correlation of $\Tilde{d}_{\mathrm{max}}$ and $\Xi$ is investigated since that could obscure a potential influence of $\Phi$.
-This influence is investigated by plotting the standardized residuals against $\Tilde{d}_{\mathrm{max}}$.
-As shown in Fig.~\ref{fig:residuals_diam}, there is no discernible trend, meaning that there is no significant influence of $\Tilde{d}_{\mathrm{max}}$ on the statistical analysis presented in Fig.~\ref{fig:pareto_chart_significant_values}.
+In addition to the significant effects of $\overline{T}$ and light, which were deduced from the raw data in Fig.~\ref{fig:raw_data_all}, ANOVA reveals an interaction between the factors.
+Therefore, the effect of temperature on $c_1$ depends on the state of light irradiation.
+Interestingly, the results presented in Fig.~\ref{fig:pareto_chart_significant_values} also indicate that $\Phi$ does not affect $\Xi$, nor does it participate in any significant interactions (see Fig.~\ref{fig:main_effects_oxs}).
+This is surprising, considering that increasing $\Phi$ generally increases the \Fetwpc content, which is expected to enhance the autocatalytic pathway (Eq.~\ref{equ:chem_reductive_dissolution_autocatalytic}) and thus affect $\Xi$.
+These findings indicate that $\Phi$ does not affect the dissolution mechanisms for reaction times exceeding the three\textendash hour period observed in previous X\textendash ray absorption spectroscopy measurements~\citep{LAUSCH2024b}, even with the activation of the autocatalytic mechanism in the current work compared to the previous study.
+The observed lack of influence of $\Phi$ may be because the effect is too small to be detected using the current method or could be due to hematite interstitials blocking access to the magnetite core regardless of the fraction of magnetite in the particle.
+In the latter case, ferrous ions can still influence the dissolution process once the hematite shell is dissolved (see Sec.~\ref{subsec:temp_and_light_influence}).
+However, if hematite interstitials block the access to the magnetite core, the influence of the increased reaction rate of spinel\textendash type magnetite is suppressed.
+This decreases the differences in $C$ between the various $\Phi$ conditions.
+Previous studies~\citep{BUCHHEISER2023,LAUSCH2024b} showed that $\Tilde{d}$ is a function of $\Phi$ and a slight dependency is observed in the experimental data in Fig.~\ref{fig:oxs_diameter}.
+Therefore, the potential correlation between $\Tilde{d}_{\mathrm{max}}$ and $\Xi$ was investigated, because it could obscure the potential influence of $\Phi$.
+This effect was analyzed by plotting the standardized residuals against $\Tilde{d}_{\mathrm{max}}$.
+As shown in Fig.~\ref{fig:residuals_diam}, there is no discernible trend, indicating that $\Tilde{d}_{\mathrm{max}}$ has no significant effect on the statistical analysis presented in Fig.~\ref{fig:pareto_chart_significant_values}.